Location: Wuhe, Ruisui, Hualien County, Taiwan Altitude: 400 m Harvest date: Spring 2022, June 3

 Served at its best: Water: 85° - 90° Traditional way: 1 g of tea leaves per 30 ml - 2 min Up to 5 infusions with the same leaves Western way: 4 g per 300 ml - 4 min

 During their occupation of Taiwan (1895-1945), the Japanese originally planted coffee on the Wuhe Terrace, where this tea comes from.
 After they left, the government evaluated the climate and the natural conditions of this area.
 They decided that it was very suitable for tea cultivation, so they started promoting tea farming here.

-Our farmer, Mr. Liao is one of the 40 tea-growing families who now live here on the Terrace.
-He’s the second generation and only produces organic tea.
+The farmer, Mr. Liao is one of the 40 tea-growing families who now live here on the Terrace.
+He’s the second generation and only produces natural tea.
 Next to this Honey Black tea, he produces Oolong and Green Tea.
-The hard work of Mr. Liao paid off, because this Honey Black Tea won the price of the Best Black Tea in the world in 2006!
+The hard work of Mr. Liao paid off, because this Honey Black Tea won the price of the Best Black Tea in the world twice!